IOT standard protocols overview from a developer's reference

 MQTT(Message queuing telemetry transport)

-UDP is an alternative communication protocol for establishing low latency and less tolerating connections between applications on the internet.
+UDP is an alternative communication protocol for establishing low latency and loss tolerating connections between applications on the internet.
 It has two distinct features firstly it has port numbers to distinguish different user requests and a checksum also to verify that the data arrived is intact or not.

 DTLS is a derivation of SSL protocol.
 It provides the same security services (integrity, authentification and confidentiality) but under UDP protocol.
 DTLS is implemented by several projects including CyaSSL and the OpenSSL project